-Entries from the same school will be evaluated by separate judging teams to give each team an equal chance at advancement.
+Entries from the same school will be evaluated by the same judging teams (when possible).
 If multiple entries from one school are advanced in the judging, those entries will be reviewed collectively to ensure that teams did not share research, tactics or evaluation measures, giving them an unfair advantage over schools who fielded a single team.
 Based on that review, the judges will determine whether all the entries continue in the judging.